hacks-guide/Guide-WiiU/docs/user-guide/aroma/sd-preparation.md

 ## SD Preparation

-We will now place the required CFW files and some additional homebrew files on the SD Card.
+We will now place the required Aroma files on the SD Card.

 ?> **Notice**
     Your SD Card will need to be formatted as FAT32.
 If your SD Card is not formatted to FAT32, use [GUIFormat](http://ridgecrop.co.uk/index.htm?guiformat.htm) with 32k (32768) allocation unit size to format it.